1point618/codename-exemplar/modules/i2_collab.md

 USER ONLY ASSIGNS SOME ISSUES W/ FEATURE LABEL

-Hey @johnpaulashenfelter, looks like you didn't assign all the unlabeled issues like I asked.
+Hey `@user`, looks like you didn't assign all the unlabeled issues like I asked.
 If you use the check boxes in the Issues View, you can assign multiple issues with the same label at the same time.
 I'd recommend doing it that way.

 ![Label Tutorial](https://raw.githubusercontent.com/1point618/codename-exemplar/master/img/label-tutorial.png)

 USER ASSIGNS THE WRONG LABEL

-Hey @johnpaulashenfelter, make sure you assign those issues with the `feature` label.
+Hey `@user`, make sure you assign those issues with the `feature` label.
 I've removed the label you assigned, try it again.

 USER ASSIGNS WRONG ISSUE

-Hey @johnpaulashenfelter, make sure to assign yourself to the issue with both the `bug` and `learning` labels.
+Hey `@user`, make sure to assign yourself to the issue with both the `bug` and `learning` labels.
 It's called **Fix the Readme File**.
 I've un-assigned you from the other issue.

 USER FINISHES

-Great job @johnpaulashenfelter!
+Great job `@user`!
 We use these batch actions to work with multiple issues at a time.
 Once all your issues are labeled and assigned, it makes it easy to seach for all the issues which are tracking a bug, or all the issues which you have assigned to yourself.

 Now close this issue and go to the `bug` issue that you just assigned to yourself, **Fix the Readme File**.
 We're going to take a look at how to move beyond communicating on GitHub to actually collaborating on the code.